Wajkt0r/ProjectManager/README.md

 ### Task Management:
 Tasks can be created, edited, and deleted within projects.
 Users can assign deadlines, and overdue tasks are highlighted in red.

+### Task Assignment to Users:
+Tasks can be assigned to specific users within the project.
+This ensures accountability and clear ownership of tasks, facilitating better collaboration and progress tracking.

+### Commenting System:
+Users can add comments to tasks, enabling real-time communication and updates directly within the task details.
+This feature improves teamwork and helps keep all discussions in one place.

+### Continuous Integration:
+The project includes Continuous Integration (CI) using GitHub Actions.
+CI ensures that code changes are automatically tested and verified before being merged, improving code quality and reducing errors.

 ### User Roles:
 Admin users have the ability to manage and remove users from the platform, as well as view all projects and users.